maziac/binary-file-viewer/assets/help/help.md

 Although normally not required, ```fileData``` can be quite handy in some situations.
 With ```fileData```you can access the file contents and check e.g. the header of a file for certain data.
 E.g. some files carry an ID at the start of the file to identify the file type.
-E.g. a more enhanced version of the file type check for wav files could look like this:
+A more enhanced version of the file type check for wav files could look like this:
 ~~~js
 registerFileType((fileExt, filePath, fileData) => {
 	// Check for wav extension